welldone-software/redux-toolbelt/packages/redux-toolbelt/README.md

 ```

 > Please note however that we do not recommend to use `shouldSpread`.
 We have gained a lot from using the `data` member.
-The separation of the state to *maintainance* information and  *actual* `data`, as well as adhering to such naming convention proves invaluable in terms of readability and consistency and
+The separation of the state to *maintenance* information and  *actual* `data`, as well as adhering to such naming convention proves invaluable in terms of readability and consistency and
 highly increases the number of opportunities for logic reuse especially by making it clearer and easier to apply logic
 on state generically.